top of page

 $410 Graduate Students

-Registration cost (Without UD Dorm Room)
+Registration cost (Without DU Dorm Room)

 $325 Faculty & Professional Staff